Climate Ready Boston Leaders

 - local neighborhood conversations about compost, resilience, and preparedness in Roslindale, Jamaica Plain, Dorchester, and more!

 The first cohort of trained leaders offered over 35 events, reaching more than 600 people across the City and surrounding metro area.
-The second cohort will host more than 40 events all throughout the City!
-Want to stay up to date on what the leaders are up to and get more information on upcoming trainings?
-You can sign up for updates and check out the Leaders calendar.
+The second cohort hosted 40 events, reaching over 700 people.
+Together, both cohorts were able to connect with more than 1300 residents!
+Sign up for updates if you want to stay up to date on what the leaders are up to and get more information on upcoming trainings so you too can become a leader.

 If you attended the Climate Ready Leaders training, find more support materials below.
 Email firstname.lastname@example.org for access to the shared Google Drive.